davis-hoover/opencpi/.gitlab/issue_templates/Bug.md

 ### Context
-(How has this bug affected you?
-What were you trying to accomplish?)
+(What were you trying to accomplish?
+Can you reliably reproduce this issue?)

-### What is the expected correct behavior
+### Expected correct behavior
 (What you should see instead)